Sin-28/Bomb-Master/README.md

-# Legacy Bomberman-Style Game
+# Bomb Master

-Welcome to the Legacy Bomberman-Style Game repository!
+Welcome to the Bomb Master game repository!
 This repository contains the decompiled source code and executable files of a 2D game I created using Unity, inspired by the classic Bomberman.

+Legacy Bomberman-Style Game

 ## Background